Gluten Free Carrot Pineapple Muffins Recipe

 I made a little dairy free “cream cheese” maple topping that can go ON the muffin (making it look like a cupcake) or used as a spread, like butter – but better.
 If dairy is not an issue for you or your family, low fat cream cheese is a good, low fat substitute.

 I don’t know about you, but waking up and making muffins on a work day is not high on my list of things I like to do, so both the muffins and topping (or spread) can be made on a Sunday and served on a Monday morning.
-The muffins also make a nice treat to pack into a lunch box.
+These Gluten Free Carrot Pineapple Muffins also make a nice treat to pack into a lunch box.

 So have I convinced you that gluten free cupcakes can indeed make a great breakfast?